 If you have an overdraft facility on your bank account, you can enable the automatic overdraft calculation in Figured for your forecasts.
-The tool will look at your forecasted closing bank balance and your interest rate, and calculate the interest based on that.
+The tool will look at your forecasted closing bank balance and your interest rate/s for the period, and calculate the forecast interest as the planned interest rate changes.

 The interest payments will be automatically added to your planning grid and financial reports, and will change as your forecasts go up and down.